Author Leonard Clifton reveals The Last Prince of Atlantis

 LEONARD CLIFTON

-Leonard Clifton is an American actor, author, and visionary cultural preservationist whose career bridges film, literature, education, and global storytelling.
+Leonard Clifton is an American actor, author, lecturer, environmental storyteller, and cultural preservationist whose multidimensional career spans film, fashion, literature, global travel, humanitarian work, and the preservation of African Diaspora memory.

-As an author, Clifton is best known for his Afrofuturism and fantasy-adventure series The Last Prince of Atlantis Chronicles, now featured in the Africana Studies curriculum at California State University, Northridge.
-The success of Atlantis inspired his nonfiction work Leonard Clifton’s World Travel Guide for Inspirational Writing, which helps aspiring authors craft epic stories while exploring the world on a budget.
+As an author, Clifton is best known for his Afrofuturism and fantasy-adventure series The Last Prince of Atlantis Chronicles, which is featured in the Africana Studies curriculum at California State University, Northridge.
+His worldwide travels—including experiences in South Africa, Brazil, Greece, Hawaii, the Dominican Republic, and diving Australia’s Great Barrier Reef with marine biologists to observe coral bleaching—inform both his world-building and his nonfiction book, Leonard Clifton’s World Travel Guide for Inspirational Writing.
+His writing blends cultural identity, global heritage, environmental awareness, and empowerment for youth and emerging storytellers.

-Through his creative brand ShopTLPA.com, Clifton merges fashion, art, and literature with officially licensed merchandise inspired by The Last Prince of Atlantis Chronicles and his YA Gothic spin-off Eve The Soul Reaper.
+Through his creative brand ShopTLPA.com, Clifton merges literature, art, and fashion with officially licensed merchandise inspired by The Last Prince of Atlantis Chronicles and his YA Gothic fantasy series Eve The Soul Reaper.

-A passionate advocate for cultural preservation, Clifton’s Amistad artifacts—including an original chain prop and Andrew Cooper DreamWorks production still—were accessioned into the California African American Museum’s permanent collection and catalogued by the Academy of Motion Picture Arts & Sciences’ Margaret Herrick Library.
-Additional materials were later submitted for review by the Smithsonian National Museum of African American History and Culture in Washington, D.C.
+A dedicated advocate for cultural history and preservation, Clifton donated rare Amistad production stills and artifacts—including an Andrew Cooper DreamWorks production photograph—to the California African American Museum’s permanent collection, later catalogued by the Academy of Motion Picture Arts & Sciences’ Margaret Herrick Library.
+Additional materials were submitted for curatorial review at the Smithsonian National Museum of African American History & Culture.
+His rare U.S. Marine Corps SOI Tobacco Cessation 2 PSA—identified as a missing component in the museum’s existing holdings—is currently under review by the National Museum of the Marine Corps.

-Through his writing, lectures, and visual storytelling, Leonard Clifton continues to honor the African diaspora and inspire future generations with imaginative worlds that celebrate freedom, heritage, and the human spirit.
+Through his writing, lectures, global travel, philanthropy, and museum preservation work, Leonard Clifton continues to champion African Diaspora heritage, promote environmental awareness, and inspire new generations through imaginative storytelling that celebrates freedom, resilience, and the human spirit.

 BOOKSTORE